Linaro/OpenCSD/decoder/docs/build_libs.md

 The installation can be removed using `make clean_install`.
 No additional options are necessary.

+### MacOS x64/AArch64 ###

+Clang is assumed to be the default compiler.

+Go to the `./decoder/build/macos/` directory and run `make`.

+Output libraries will be placed in the same folders as for the Linux build (`decoder/lib/builddir/` and `decoder/tests/lib/builddir/`).

+`DYLD_LIBRARY_PATH` will need to be specified to run an executable that depends on the libraries.
+For example, to run `trc_pkt_lister` from the base directory:

+         DYLD_LIBRARY_PATH=./decoder/lib/builddir ./decoder/tests/bin/builddir/trc_pkt_lister -h

+For development, alternatively use `make -f makefile.dev`

+Similar to the Linux makefile.dev, this will build libraries into the `decoder/lib/darwin<bit-variant>/<dbg|rel>` directories, allowing multiple variants of the library to be present during development.

+Options to pass to both makefiles are:-
+- `DEBUG=1`   : build the debug version of the library.

+Options to pass to makefile.dev are:-
+- ARCH=<arch> : Set this if needing to build for x86_64 from an arm64 host, or to build for arm64 from an x86_64 host.
+                Otherwise ARCH is auto-detected.
+                <arch> can be x86_64, arm64

 ### Windows (x86/x64)  ###

 Use the `.\build\win\ref_trace_decode_lib\ref_trace_decode_lib.sln` file to load a solution